FREDERICK P. WHEELOCK, PASSED MIDN, USN

 Midshipman, waiting orders, Baltimore

 Midshipman, Frigate Potomac

 Others at this command:

 Passed Midshipman, waiting orders

-A special thank you to Kathy Franz, a historian who located Horatio's cause of death.
+A special thank you to historian Kathy Franz for locating Horatio's cause of death.